boldbi/bold-bi-docs/docs/embedded-bi/migration-utility.md

 This section explains about, how to migrate the **Syncfusion Dashboard Platform Dashboards/Datasources** into the `Bold BI` site by using Dashboard Migration Utility.

+> **NOTE:** The Dashboard Migration utility can only be used for migrating the dashboards from the Syncfusion Dashboard Server to the Bold BI server.
+This utility cannot be used for migrating the dashboards from the Bold BI instance to another.
+For this, you can make use of **Publish** Module.
+Refer to this [section](https://help.boldbi.com/embedded-bi/managing-resources/manage-dashboards/publish-dashboards/) to publish the dashboard from one Bold BI instance to another.

 ## Instruction to use the Migration Utility

 * Download the Dashboard Migration Utility from the [link](https://files2.syncfusion.com/Installs/MigrationUtility.zip) provided.
 Once download completed, extract the `.zip` file.